 If you’re wondering what the difference is between a rotary hammer drill vs hammer drill, it comes down to a few different defining attributes and characteristics that separate the two tools:

-- Rotary hammer drills have much more power and torque than standard hammer drills and are also bulky and heavy in comparsion to stand hammer drills.
+- Rotary hammer drills have much more power and torque than standard hammer drills and are also bulky and heavy in comparison to stand hammer drills.

 - Rotary hammer drills have an SDS-plus chuck, while standard hammer drills have a three-jaw chuck.

 - A rotary hammer drill operates by engaging a piston that produces a pounding action to create forward force due to the increase in pressure in the cylinder.

-- A standard hammer drill creates a drill hammer motion by engaging two irregular shaped discs that rotate creating friction, causing the chuck to slam forward.
+- A standard hammer drill creates a drill hammer motion by engaging two irregular-shaped discs that rotate, creating friction and causing the chuck to slam forward.

 - The cost.
 Rotary hammers are more expensive than standard hammer drills, so keep that in mind when choosing.

 Can I Drill With an Impact Driver?

-If you're drilling holes at 1/4-inch or under, you'll be able to drill through brick and some concrete with an impact driver.
+If you’re drilling holes at 1/4-inch or under, you’ll be able to drill through brick and some concrete with an impact driver.
 Impact drivers have a freakish amount of torque, but they are not designed to be used like regular drills or hammer drills.

 They’re a tool that can be used for a wide range of tasks, including drilling holes, although if you’re going to drill holes beyond 1/4-inch in diameter through thick concrete, hammer drills are the only tool to use.